telerik/report-server-docs/implementer-guide/setup/how-to-use-azure-ad-to-login-to-trs.md

-### 4. After creating the app, you can inspect its IDs in the Overview page:
+### 4. Configuration of SAML authentication of Report Server against Azure AD users

-When the SAML configuration is completed, in the application's Properties page we set the "User assignment required?" and "Visible to users?" to NO to avoid explicitly adding users in "Users and groups" page.
+When the SAML configuration is completed, go to the application's Properties page and set the "**User assignment required?**" and "**Visible to users?**" to **NO**.
+This is to avoid explicitly adding users in "**Users and groups**" page.

 This concludes the configuration of SAML authentication of Report Server against Azure AD users.
 Naturally, the same users must be registered in the Report Server's assets storage as Federation users, using their NameId or e-mail (depending on your scenario).
-At this point you should be able to log in to Report Server using the web interface, clicking on the blue button "Active Directory Credentials" on the login screen.
+At this point you should be able to log in to Report Server using the web interface, clicking on the blue button "**Active Directory Credentials**" on the login screen.

 Now let's register the Report Designer application and connect it to Telerik Report Server.

-### 5. After creating the app, you can inspect its IDs in the Overview page:
+### 5. Adding a new registration

-In Azure Active Directory, navigate to App registrations and create a new registration.
-In the opened pane change only the Redirect URI type - by default it's set to Web, but we'll use a Public client/native (mobile and desktop) entry.
+In Azure Active Directory, navigate to **App registrations** and create a new registration.
+In the opened pane change only the **Redirect URI type** - by default it's set to **Web**, but you need to use a **Public client/native (mobile and desktop)** entry.
 For a value just use the URL of the report server - although the Standalone Report Designer doesn't redirect anywhere, having this URL might be required for validation purposes.

 ![AzureAD - application setup](../../images/report-server-images/HowToLoginUsingADFS/azure_ad_step4.png)

+### 6. Getting the Application (client) ID

-### 6. After registration is complete, go to Overview tab and get the Application (client) ID.
+After registration is complete, go to **Overview** tab and get the **Application (client) ID**.
 It must be pasted in the ClientID field the Report Server's Authentication Settings page.

-In our Azure portal we created an Enterprise application and marked it as a "Non-gallery app". should look like this:

 ![AzureAD - application setup](../../images/report-server-images/HowToLoginUsingADFS/azure_ad_step5.png)

-### 7. After creating the app, you can inspect its IDs in the Overview page:
+### 7. Setting Endpoints

- Go to Endpoints tab and copy the OAuth 2.0 authorization endpoint (v2).
+Go to **Endpoints** tab and copy the OAuth 2.0 authorization endpoint (v2).
 It should be the first one in the list, as shown on the screenshot below.
-Paste it into Authority field in the Report Server's Authentication Settings page.
+Paste it into **Authority field** in the Report Server's Authentication Settings page.

 ![AzureAD - application setup](../../images/report-server-images/HowToLoginUsingADFS/azure_ad_step6.png)

-### 8. After creating the app, you can inspect its IDs in the Overview page:
+### 8. Providing permission to the Report Designer application

- Last thing we need to do is to provide permission to the Report Designer app to access Report Server app.
-Go to API permissions, add new permission and click on "APIs my organization uses" tab above - the Report Server API should be listed there.
+The last steps is to provide permission to the Report Designer app to access Report Server app.
+Go to API permissions, add new permission and click on "**APIs my organization uses**" tab above - the Report Server API should be listed there.
 The only option is to use "user_impersonation" so just confirm the choice.
 There is also one option named "Admin consent required", which - as far as I understood - will prevent displaying a confirm dialog every time a new user wants to login to Report Server through Standalone Report Designer.

 ![AzureAD - application setup](../../images/report-server-images/HowToLoginUsingADFS/azure_ad_step7.png)